Lindsay Brewer Stuns In A Pink String Bikini

 Lindsay’s matching bottoms were slung down low on her hips.
 The positioning of the scanty garment’s adjustable string waist highlighted her long torso and flat stomach.
 She displayed perfect posture as she sat in a chair outside, and this also helped to accentuate her trim and toned waistline.

-Lindsay was also sporting a white button-up shirt.
+Lindsay was also sporting a white button-up shirt as a cover-up.
 The garment was sheer with sparkly stripes.
 It also had long, billowy sleeves.
 Lindsay wore the shirt unbuttoned to show off her bikini and her phenomenal physique.

-Lindsay’s right leg was curled up in the chair so that the heel of her bare right foot was pressed up against the front of her bikini bottoms.
+Lindsay’s right leg was curled up in the chair so that the heel of her bare foot was pressed up against the front of her bikini bottoms.
 Her left leg was stretched out at an angle, and her left foot was presumably on the ground.

 Lindsay accessorized her beach-ready ensemble with a silver triangle pendant necklace.
-Her fingernails were painted white, and her makeup was soft and natural.
+Her fingernails were painted white, and her makeup application was soft and natural.
 Her lips were a soft pink hue, and it looked like her eyelashes had been coated with a light amount of mascara.
 Her thick blond hair was parted to the side and styled in voluminous waves.
 In the caption of her post, Lindsay revealed that she had recently gotten her hair color touched up by stylist Tori Elyse.

 Lindsay was gazing straight into the camera with her shining, bright blue eyes.
 In her first photo, she kept her lips closed as a small smile played on her pout.
 She was flashing her pearly whites in the second snapshot.